Lingfeng158/TFJ-DRL-Replication/README.md

 ## Content Overview

-This document is divided into 5 parts:
+This document is divided into 9 parts:

+0. Developement Environment
 1. Data used in model and data acquisition
 2. Data preprocessing
 3. RNN model definition